Professor Jo Littler

-Jo is an editor of the European Journal of Cultural Studies and part of the editorial collective of Soundings: A Journal of Politics and Culture.
-She is on the editorial advisory boards of Triple C, Communication, Culture and Critique, Communication and Critical/Cultural Studies, Journal of Cultural Analysis and Social Change, New Formations and Cultural Studies.
-Jo has been a co-investigator on the AHRC-funded Spectacular Environmentalisms Research Network and an external examiner for BA and MA degrees at Royal Holloway, LCC, Sussex and Goldsmiths.
-She has supervised a range of PhDs to completion and has examined many PhDs in both the UK and Australia.
+Jo is an editor of the European Journal of Cultural Studies, part of the editorial collective of Soundings: A Journal of Politics and Culture, and is on the editorial advisory boards of Triple C, Communication, Culture and Critique, Communication and Critical/Cultural Studies, Journal of Cultural Analysis and Social Change, New Formations and Cultural Studies.
+She has edited and co-edited a broad range of journal issues on subjects ranging from intergenerational feminisms and transnational celebrity to environmentalism and anti-consumerism, and most recently an issue on cultural populism with Marie Moran.